-Beyond Scenic Views – Windermere Hotel:
+Beyond Scenic Views – Windermere Hotel

 This listed building was built in 1847 by Abraham Pattinson to attract visitors from the newly opened railway nearby.

-Richard Rigg was the first proprietor and coach operator; his ‘four in hand’ coaches travelled over Dunmail Raise to Keswick.
+Richard Rigg was the first proprietor and coach operator; his ‘four-in-hand’ coaches travelled over Dunmail Raise to Keswick.

 The Windermere Hotel stands as a testament to the golden age of Lakeland tourism.